Sieboldianus/ClipGeo/README.md

 ClipGeo
 =============
-Spatial Point Data Extraction and Visualization
+Large Spatial Point Dataset Extraction and Visualization

 **ClipGeo** is a side project I developed over the years to clip, extract and visualize simple but very large georeferenced point datasets (such as 200 Million Flickr photo locations).
 The tool is optimized for speed.